 Starting school, or moving from one school to another can be a worrying time for both parents and children.
-Wakefield Local Authority aim to make the school admissions process as painless and trouble free as they can; and if problems do arise, for example if they cannot offer your child a place at the school you want, the School Admissions Team will discuss alternatives with you and give you details of the appeals arrangements including the timetable for organising and hearing appeals.
+Wakefield Local Authority aim to make the school admissions process as painless and trouble free as they can.
+If problems do arise, for example, if the LA cannot offer your child a place at the school you want, the School Admissions Team will discuss alternatives with you and provide you with details of the appeals arrangements including the timetable for organising and hearing appeals.

 On this page is a link to the Wakefield Council webpage that deals with admissions to Dane Royd school for Reception through to Year 6 children, this is who you should contact to apply for a place for your child at Dane Royd.